thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 01 March 2023
+### Daily Rundown on Thursday, 02 March 2023

-- The average temperature today is 6˚C;
+- The average temperature today is 7.22˚C;
-- With highs of 6.7˚C and lows of 3.96˚C.
+- With highs of 8.45˚C and lows of 0.76˚C.
-- You can expect light rain for the day.
+- You can expect few clouds for the day.

 <!-- weather_marker ends -->